doerlbh/Epidemic/README.md

-# Epidemic
+# Epidemic_Ebola_Bat_Model

-A repository for epidemic modeling of Ebola Outbreak 2014 Baihan Lin, University of Washington, doerlbh@gmail.com
+A repository for epidemic modeling with bat transmission of Ebola Outbreak 2014

-Developed by Baihan Lin, Mar 2016
+by Baihan Lin, University of Washington, Mar 2016
+Contact: doerlbh@gmail.com